Wacom-Developer/signature-sdk-js/README.md

 2. Type "w3c" in the search box, then double click on "dom.w3c_pointer_events_dispatch_by_pointer_messages".
 Change its value column to "true".
 3. Make sure "dom.w3c_pointer_events.enabled" is also set to "true".
 This is the default for this version of Firefox.

 NB: In the Windows version, capturing a signature would lead to the PC's Network Card ID being saved as signature property.
 In the JavaScript version, this field is not mandatory anymore.

 ## About the content of this folder

-### Library

-This folder contains the files that make up the SDK itself.

 ### Documentation